Speakerfile/slate/source/index.html.md

 }
 ```

-This endpoint deletes a specific partnership.
+This endpoint deletes a specific Partnership.

 ### HTTP Request